Enter Your Details Below to Receive Your FREE Proposal Process Strategy Cheat Sheet.

 Here’s how to start the business proposal once you have the RFP:

 Thoroughly review the client-issued RFP.
 The RFP will contain pertinent information related to the client’s requirements, the contract terms, and the project that needs support.
 Understand every nuance of the RFP to ensure you know how to write a business proposal.
+If limited on time, an RFP software with an RFP Parser will save you substantial time.

 Introduce the client problem as soon as possible in your business proposal.
 Your business proposal is meant to recognize the problem and detail your solution.
 Usually business proposals identify the problem in simple and clear language immediately in the Cover Letter, and then again in the Executive Summary.
 Tailor your introduction of the problem to the client’s industry and the RFP to show your understanding.
 Then introduce your solution.